ExvigilareGemini/AdelinDubois_3_02122020/README.md

 [Site here](https://exvigilaregemini.github.io/AdelinDubois_3_02122020/)

-An UI interface only, purpose here is to integrate a responsive web model with CSS animations.
+An UI with simple navigation, purpose here is to integrate a responsive web model with CSS animations.

 # Technologies
  - HTML